About the course

 The PGCert comprises:

-- one core face-to-face module, 'Introduction to Ecological Survey Techniques in Oxford';
+- one five-day core face-to-face module, 'Introduction to Ecological Survey Techniques in Oxford' consisting of classroom and field-based teaching;

-- two online core modules in vegetation and in data analysis;
+- two online core modules in plant biodiversity and in data analysis;

-Further details regarding the face-to-face week, online modules and field project, including indicative dates, are available on the course website.
+Further details regarding the face-to-face week, online modules and field project, including indicative dates, are available via the course page on the department's website (see Further Information and Enquiries).

 The course is assessed on a modular basis, with assessments reflecting the learning objectives of the course.
-During the course, you will be required to submit:
+During the course, after each module, you will be required to submit:

-- four 2,000-word assignments, up to two of which may be submitted as a PowerPoint poster or slide presentation depending on which option modules are chosen (10 CATS points each); and
+- four assignments, up to two of which may be submitted as a PowerPoint poster or presentation depending on which option modules are chosen (10 CATS points each); and

 The course is ideal for both UK-based and international students who wish to follow a flexible programme of study leading to an Oxford qualification.
 A choice of modules enables students to explore areas of interest and specialism, and areas which are relevant to their professional needs.
 Drawing on a rich pool of expertise, teaching is conducted by a highly knowledgeable and diverse team of practitioners and academics engaged directly with ecological issues.